kaustuvkunal/map-reduce/src/main/java/com/kk/mapreduce/writables/README.md

 - IntFloatPair : Custom writable of pair of  int & float type
 - TextPair : Custom writable of pair of Text & Text type
-- FileLineWritable.java :Custom writable of pair of LongWritable & String type
+- FileLineWritable : Custom writable of pair of LongWritable & String type